-Provides guest lectures for the OHSU psychology doctoral courses and formal presentations to community groups as time permits.
+Provides guest lectures to University of Oregon courses and formal presentations to community groups as time permits.

 Demonstrates Core Competencies expected of all OHSU employees in the areas of Accountability, Integrity, Diversity, Respect, Service Orientation, Teamwork and Collaboration, and Communication.

 Complies with OHSU policies related to Code of conduct, Respect in the workplace, and all applicable policies, procedures and agreements related to position, department or OHSU as a whole.

 PhD or PsyD, Graduate from an APA-accredited Psychology Program.

 Experience with infant, child, adolescent, and family assessment.

 Diagnostic experience with developmental disabilities, autism spectrum disorders, and neurodevelopmental disorders.

 Experience with children presenting with special health needs, developmental disabilities, chronic illness, and behavioral/psychological difficulties.